Cheap Hotels in Hull

 A stone's throw from the banks of the Humber, our hotel is just a couple of minutes on foot from the new Bonus Arena, St Stephen's and Princes Quay complexes, so you can shop until you drop before heading back to us for a great night's sleep.
 Not ready for bed yet?
 Within our immediate neighbourhood, you'll find some of Hull's best-loved bars, restaurants and pubs.
 Or, to keep things simple, you can settle down in our in-house bar for snacks any time of day and drinks from noon to midnight.

 Book into the 4-star Mercure Hull Grange Park Hotel; a 19th-century manor house nestled in 12 acres of landscaped gardens tucked within the countryside of East Yorkshire and winner of Hotel of the Year at the East Yorkshire Tourism Awards in 2019.
 Just a short drive from Hull city centre and Beverley Racecourse, the hotel is the ideal location for guests looking for a relaxing weekend.
-Enjoy international cuisine at The Brasserie or relax in the steam room and sauna at the onsite Feel Good Health Club.
+Enjoy international cuisine at The Brasserie or relax in the steam room at the onsite Feel Good Health Club.

 Welcome to DoubleTree by Hilton Hull, a new hotel in Ferensway.
 Once the site of the Lexington Avenue nightclub, our contemporary hotel is perfectly located for exploring city centre and beyond.
 Walk to St Stephen’s and Princes Quay shopping centres, the Ferens Art Gallery, local theatres, and Hull’s many free museums.
 Transportation is fast and convenient with bus and rail stations just steps away.Enjoy a warm chocolate chip cookie at check-in, and settle into a guest room with sumptuous beds and comforts like complimentary WiFi, a Smart TV, air conditioning and ergonomic workspace.
 Our corner-room suites offer a living area with sofa, a private bedroom, beautiful city views, and cozy bathrobes and slippers.Join us for breakfast, lunch and dinner in the stylish atmosphere of Marco Pierre White Steakhouse & Bar.
 Our lobby lounge is the perfect spot for casual meetings or afternoon tea, and the rooftop Electric Bar is sure to be a highlight of your stay.
 Call on room service anytime for a delicious meal delivered to your door.Plan a conference or celebration at our DoubleTree Hull hotel with flexible event space including a pillar-free ballroom for up to 1,000 guests.
 Host a training session or social event in your choice of attractive boardrooms and meeting rooms.
 Our catering services, A/V technology and dedicated staff will ensure every event is a success.